BEWARE HOW YOU HANDLE FLATTERY

 Turn his attention to God, who is the Giver and Owner of all things!

-Arrogating God’s glory, honour or praise to yourself is like hoarding or amassing coals of fire in your bosom.
+Arrogating God’s glory, honor, or praise to yourself is like hoarding or amassing coals of fire in your bosom.
 Your flatterers or praise-singers are simply raining coals of fire on your head.
 Only a fool will encourage them to continue.
 Remember Herod!

-If you are in the business of showering praises, worship and glory due to God upon mortal men, desist from such foolish and wicked act today lest your hands become stained with the blood of men you have praised or flattered to their sudden fall and destruction.
+If you are in the business of showering praises, worship, and glory due to God upon mortal men, desist from such foolish and wicked act today lest your hands become stained with the blood of men you have praised or flattered to their sudden fall and destruction.

 The Scripture warns against flattery.

 5 He who speaks flattery to his friends, even the eyes of his children will fail.
-(NKJV).

-Stop flattering people!
+Stop flattering, people!

 Stop listening and responding unwisely to flattery!

 Prayer: My Dear Heavenly Father, I receive today divine wisdom and courage to deal wisely and effectively with my flatterers and praise-singers.
-My Dear Holy Spirit, teach and help me to guard my heart diligently against the seduction and corruption of flattery, in Jesus’ name.
+My Dear Holy Spirit, teach and help me to guard my heart diligently against the seduction and corruption of flattery in Jesus’ name.
 Amen.